deepbhagat070/holy_soc/README.md

 To run the standard torture tests on either core:

 1. Compile the firmware test suite targeting the specific architecture's memory map.
-2. Run the Verilog simulation (e.g., using Verilator or Icarus Verilog).
+2. Run the Verilog simulation (e.g. Vivado).
 3. Ensure the new AXI wrappers in `holy_soc` pass standard protocol assertion checks during peripheral integration.